oeoes/Schedule-app/readme.md

 php artisan db:seed --class=UserSeeder
 ```
 *Note:* Some links will not available if you create from scratch, and even will cause an error, but it's OK, keep calm and do not panic!

+for more info, you can contact to this email <code>cocokbanget29@gmail.com</code>
+Have a nice day!